 The disparity ratio, the ratio of any two percentiles, is one of the most common and intuitive indices.
-For instance, each of the 90th-to-10th, the 80th-to-20th, or the 50th-to-10th ratios indicate where in the disproportional distribution disparity is occurring.18,19,22 The ratio index is robust to outliers because it utilizes only two percentile values to capture distributional characteristics.
-However, it might ignore important distributional aspects, such as the actual shape of the distribution, potentially mischaracterizing the disparity pattern.
-The disparity ratio ranges from 1.0 (i.e., no disparity) to any positive value, with larger values indicating higher disparity.
-The 80th-to-20th ratio of MHI was chosen for robustness.
-Using census tract and subpopulation estimates,
+For instance, each of the 90th-to-10th, the 80th-to-20th, or the 50th-to-10th ratios indicate where the disproportional distribution disparity is occurring.18,19,22 The ratio index is robust to outliers because it utilizes only two percentile values to capture distributional characteristics.
+However, it ignores relevant distributional aspects, such as the actual shape of the distribution, potentially mischaracterizing the disparity pattern.
+The disparity ratio ranges from 1.0 (i.e., no disparity) to any positive value, with larger values indicating higher disparity in communities.

 Disparity Ratio=80th percentile median household income20th percentile median household income

-The Gini index, which summarizes the relative dispersion of a measure across the entire distribution, is one of the most commonly used disparity indices for income.
-It is based on the ratio of the area under the Lorenz curve (i.e., the observed cumulative distribution) and the area under the diagonal distribution curve.20,23–25 It ranges from 0.0 (i.e., exact equality) to 1.0 (i.e., exact inequality), with larger values indicating higher levels of inequality.23 The following equation was used to calculate the Gini index for each county, where yi and yj are the ith and jth household income in a county and y is a mean household income.24,25
+The Gini index is one of the most commonly used disparity indices for income, capturing the average difference between all pairs of incomes in a population.[@lynchIncomeInequalityDeterminant2004a;@lynchIncomeInequalityDeterminant2004] It is based on the ratio of the area under the Lorenz curve (i.e., the observed cumulative distribution) and the area under the diagonal distribution curve. [@lynchIncomeInequalityDeterminant2004a;@lynchIncomeInequalityDeterminant2004]20,23–25 It ranges from 0.0 (i.e., complete equality: every household in a county has the same household income) to 1.0 (i.e., complete inequality: a single household receives all the income in a county), with larger values indicating higher levels of inequality in communities.23[@lynchIncomeInequalityDeterminant2004a;@lynchIncomeInequalityDeterminant2004] The following equation was used to calculate the Gini index for each county, where yi and yj are the ith and jth household income in a county and y is a mean household income.24,25

 Gini Index=12n2yi=1nj=1nyi-yj

-Another informative disparity index is the Atkinson’s index, which captures the degree of disparity to be reduced by an aversion parameter (ϵ).20 The magnitude of ϵ reflects the degree of aversion to disparity; increasing the magnitude of ϵ, the Atkinson’s index will be more sensitive to changes in the lower ranked subpopulation in the distribution.20,21 The following equation generalized the Atkinson index (Aϵ) where yi is the ith household income in a county and y is a mean household income.20,24
+Another informative disparity index is Atkinson’s index, which captures the degree of disparity to be reduced by an aversion parameter (ϵ).20 The magnitude of ϵ reflects the degree of aversion to disparity; increasing the magnitude of ϵ, Atkinson’s index will be more sensitive to changes in the lower ranked subpopulation in the distribution.20,21 The following equation generalized the Atkinson index (Aϵ) where yi is the ith household income in a county and y is a mean household income.20,24

 Aϵ=1-1ni=1nyiy1-ϵ11-ϵ

 This study set the inequality aversion parameter equal to 1.0 (ϵ=1.0), which is a similar setting to that used in the human development index.9 This index ranges from 0.0 (i.e., exact equality) to 1.0 (i.e., exact inequality).
-Unlike the Gini index constructed from the difference between two values (i.e., yi–yj), the Atkinson’s index captures the ratio of each value to the mean (i.e., yiy).20,21
+Unlike the Gini index constructed from the difference between two values (i.e., yi–yj), Atkinson’s index captures the ratio of each value to the mean (i.e., yiy).20,21